iowa state graduate

 After College

 Preparing to graduate from college also means thinking about life after school.
-Here are some tips for navigating your unique post-grad path.
+Here’s some advice to consider when deciding what to do after college graduation.

 How do you decide whether grad school is for you?
-Obviously, there’s no easy answer, but there are questions you need to ask yourself.
+There’s no easy answer, but there are questions you need to ask yourself.

 You just attended college for four years, you’re likely in debt, and everyone, including you, is expecting you to be on your way to a promising career.
 Remember that you have your whole life to work.
 Take some time to travel the country, work odd jobs, and do something you love.
 This is especially true for those who may need a breather before plunging into med school.

 Some people have said that working in a restaurant during their first year out of college was the best decision they could have made.
 It allowed them to meet new people, enjoy life, and mature into someone who was actually ready to start a career.
-Pay attention to your gut to forge a path that makes sense for you.
+Our advice is to pay attention to your gut to forge a path that makes sense for you.

 After a few years of independence, can you really bring yourself to move back in with Mom and Dad?
 In reality, no one actually wants to move back into a place with rules, regulations, and a watchful eye, but it may be the best option.
 Free food, no rent, no utilities, and free laundry don’t sound so bad when you’re making little to no money.